-1. A Dog’s Curiosity To Explore:
+1. A Dog’s Curiosity To Explore

 However, when released outside, a dog experiences a stern biological desire to explore, gather, and figure out new things.

-2. Provoked Olfactory Sense:
+2. Provoked Olfactory Sense

-Humans see the world with their eyes, but it might not be right to say the same about dogs.
+Humans mainly perceive the world with their eyes, but it might not be correct to say the same about dogs.

-As compared to the 6 million receptor sites in a human nasal cavity, a dog is naturally gifted with 100 million receptor sites.
+Compared to the 6 million receptor sites in a human nasal cavity, a dog is naturally gifted with 100 million receptor sites.